 1540 – Francisco Vasquez de Coronado led Mexico’s invasion of the north with an expeditionary force of 300 conquistadors and more than one thousand Indian “allies.”
 Instead of Cibola, they found a small crowded village that was the Zuni Pueblo of Hawikuh, whose warriors answered with arrows when Coronado demanded that they swear loyalty to his King.
 Within an hour, the Spaniards overran the pueblo, and over the next few weeks, they conquered the other Zuni in the region.

 On October 18, 1540, Hernando De Soto’s expedition was ambushed by a Choctaw tribe in Alabama who killed their livestock and 200 Spaniards.
 The remaining Spaniards then burned down their compound, killing some 2,500 people who were inside.

 1540-1541 – Faced with an incipient uprising, Francisco Vasquez de Coronado ordered an attack on the Moho Pueblo, a center of Indian resistance.
-His men were repulsed when they tried to scale the walls, so they settled in for a siege that lasted from January through March.
+His men were repulsed when they tried to scale the walls, so they settled in for a siege from January through March.
 When the Moho tried to slip away, the Spaniards killed more than 200 men, women, and children.

 1542 – Under pressure from religious leaders, Spanish Emperor Carlos V attempted to impose “New Laws” on the Spanish colonies, ending the encomienda system that gave settlers the right to Indian slave labor.